 Your neighbor’s windows likely won’t cost the same as yours, even if your homes are similar.
 So, it’s easy to see why trying to price up a new installation can be confusing and stressful.

 Luckily, it doesn’t have to be that way!
-Keep reading for our guide on window replacement costs so you know what to expect.
+Keep reading on so you know what to expect.

 What Influences the Cost of a Window Replacement?

 The two largest factors that influence cost are the type of window and what it’s made of.
-We’ll go into more detail about that later on, but let’s first take a look at a few other things that could see costs go up.
+We’ll go into more detail about that later on, but let’s first look at a few other things that could increase costs.

 Windows on the ground floor will be cheaper than the basement or upstairs windows.
 This is because the labor costs of installing them are lower.
 They’re easier to access and need less specialist equipment.